Enrico204/Whatsapp-Desktop/readme.md

 You'll find artifacts into `dist/` directory.

-### Building Windows build from non-Windows platforms
+### Cross-build for Windows (from Linux/macOS)

 Wine needs to be installed.
-On OS X, it is installable via Homebrew:
+On macOS, it is installable via Homebrew:

     brew install wine

 On GNU/Linux you can install `wine` from your distro package manager.

 Please mind that `wine` requires an Xorg display, so you should set correctly your DISPLAY env var (you can use `Xvfb` if you don't have/want a real Xorg display running)

-### Build Debian package

-After `npm run build:linux`, launch:

-    debuild -b -uc -us

-Note that if version is changed you should use `dch` first.